chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 `nginx['ssl_protocols']`

-:   The SSL protocol versions that are enabled.
-For the highest possible
+:   The SSL protocol versions that are enabled for the Chef Infra Server API.
-    security, disable SSL 3.0 and allow only TLS:
+    Starting with Chef Infra Server 14.3 this value defaults to `'TLSv1.2'` for enhanced security.
+Previous releases defaulted to `'TLSv1 TLSv1.1 TLSv1.2'`, which allowed for less secure SSL connections.
+TLS 1.2 is supported on Chef Infra Client releases 10.16.4 and later on Linux/Unix/macOS and 12.8 or later on Windows.
+If it is necessary to support these older end-of-life Chef Infra Client releases this value can be set to `'TLSv1.1 TLSv1.2'`.

     ```ruby
-    nginx['ssl_protocols'] = 'TLSv1 TLSv1.1 TLSv1.2'
+    nginx['ssl_protocols'] = 'TLSv1.2'
     ```

-    Default value: `TLSv1 TLSv1.1 TLSv1.2`.
+    Default value: `TLSv1.2`.

 `nginx['ssl_state_name']`